Rulebook (17th Edition)

 - The ability text of the card.

-- Edition Indicator indicating the edition of the game the card was designed for.
+- The Edition Indicator, which indicates the edition of the game the card was designed for.

 - The level of the card.